 • UWRF College of Arts and Sciences

-We were pleased to have Dr. Stephen Feinstein, UWRF Professor Emeritus and Director of the Center for Genocide and Holocaust Studies at the University of Minnesota, as the first speaker for the Series.
-Dr. Feinstein presented "When 'Never Again' is a Cliche: The Complicated Role of Rescuers in Genocide"
+We were pleased to have Stephen Feinstein, Ph.D., UWRF Professor Emeritus and Director of the Center for Genocide and Holocaust Studies at the University of Minnesota, as the first speaker for the lecture series.
+Feinstein presented "When 'Never Again' is a Cliche: The Complicated Role of Rescuers in Genocide."

-The lecturer should be an established scholar or thinker addressing a topic related to arenas that were the focus of Dr. Peterson's academic career: war and peace, abuses and limits of power, or the struggle for democracy in the twentieth century.
+The lecturer should be an established scholar or thinker addressing a topic related to arenas that were the focus of Peterson's academic career: war and peace, abuses and limits of power, or the struggle for democracy in the 20th century.

-To all of you who have contributed to the History Department Special Project Funds over the last years, we thank you for your generosity that has made this series possible.
+Our sincere gratitude to all who have contributed to the History Department Special Project Funds over the years and to those who continue to contribute to the Edward N. Peterson Lecture Series Fund.
+It is your generosity that makes this series possible.